Catch-and-Release Trout: Stunning Best Practices

 Do rubber nets really make a difference?

 They do.
-Rubber nets are gentler on the fish’s skin and slime coating than traditional abrasive mesh nets.
+Rubber nets are gentler on the fish’s skin and slime coating than abrasive traditional mesh nets.
 They also tend to tangle fewer hooks.

 How long can a trout safely be out of the water?